On this page

 How long does a typical compression ramp take?

 Compression ramp duration depends on the target pressure and the programmed ramp rate.
 A typical ascent from 1.0 to 2.0 ATA at a moderate rate takes roughly 10 to 15 minutes.
-HPO Tech’s digital pressure-control system lets operators set custom ramp profiles within the limits defined in each chamber’s operations manual, with automatic safety holds if the profile deviates from the set parameters.
+HPO TECH’s digital pressure-control system lets operators set custom ramp profiles within the limits defined in each chamber’s operations manual, with automatic safety holds if the profile deviates from the set parameters.

 What materials are used in the shell of a hard-shell hyperbaric chamber?